 - Library cards are the responsibility of the patron and should be brought to the library each time the patron wishes to check out materials, place holds, etc. If a patron forgets to bring their card, materials can be checked out without a card after verifying the patron's identity.
 If the computer system is down, however, this will not be possible. - It is the cardholder's responsibility to notify Library staff of any address or contact information changes or if the library card is lost or stolen.
 Cardholders will be charged a \$1.00 fee for replacement of a lost library card. - A cardholder agrees to return borrowed materials on time and accepts responsibility for lost or damaged materials.
-In the event an item is lost or damaged, the cardholder is responsible for the original price of the item plus a \$3 processing fee.
+In the event an item is lost or damaged, the cardholder is responsible for the original price of the item plus a processing fee.
 The Library may accept a replacement of the item, if the replacement is identical to or better than the lost or damaged item.
-Only the \$3 processing fee will be charged when a replacement of the item is presented.
+Only the processing fee will be charged when a replacement of the item is presented.
 Lost and damaged materials fees are payable at any Partner library and are non-refundable. - The library does not charge overdue fines on most library materials.
-Overdue fines are charged on interlibrary loan materials, laptops and other equipment.
+Overdue fines are charged on interlibrary loan materials, hotspots and other equipment.
 Borrowing and public computer privileges are suspended when the total amount owed on a card is \$10.00 or more. - Held items may only be picked up with either the library card under which the item is held or by presenting the hold pickup notice.
-If neither are available, only the patron who has placed the hold may pick up the item after showing proper identification.
-Patrons have 7 days to checkout held items once they become available. - A library card remains valid if the card is used at least once in a three-year period.
+If neither are available, only the patron who has placed the hold may pick up the item unless a written holds pickup permission slip is on file designating another individual.
+In either case, proper identification will be required., Patrons have 7 days to checkout held items once they become available. - A library card remains valid if the card is used at least once in a three-year period.
 If a card has not been used in three years and has no charges, it will be purged from the system.
 A patron would need to reapply for a new library card after this time.

-This policy was revised by the North Lake County Public Library District Board of Trustees on July 23, 2020.
+This policy was revised by the North Lake County Public Library District Board of Trustees on April 22, 2025.